2018 Ellwangen police raid: Reactions

-Mit einem wichtigen Teilerfolg endete der Prozess von Alassa Mfouapon gegen das Land Baden-Württemberg. „Die Kammer kam zu dem Ergebnis, dass die gegenüber dem Kläger im Rahmen der Razzia am 03.05.2018 getroffenen polizeilichen Maßnahmen unverhältnismäßig waren.“ Das betrifft sowohl den Zeitpunkt um kurz nach fünf Uhr morgens, als auch, so die Pressemitteilung des Gerichts „das Betreten und Durchsuchen des Zimmers des Klägers, das Durchsuchen des Klägers und das Festsetzen des Klägers unter Anlegen von Einmal-Handschließen“ (die Bewohner wurden damals mit Kabelbindern gefesselt und zu Boden gebracht).
-Auch dass ihm bei seiner Abschiebung nach Italien am 20.
-Juni 2018 sein Portemonnaie weggenommen wurde und auch auf Aufforderung nicht herausgegeben wurde, war rechtswidrig.
-Damit ist das Gericht der Klage teilweise gefolgt!
-Dieser wichtige Teilerfolg lässt auch die damaligen massiven Äußerungen der grün-schwarzen Landesregierung wie des Bundesinnenministers, die die Flüchtlinge als kriminell brandmarken wollten, in einem anderen Licht erscheinen – denn offensichtlich war es die Polizei, die damals das Recht gebrochen hat!alien am 20.
-Juni 2018 sein Portemonnaie weggenommen wurde und auch auf Aufforderung nicht herausgegeben wurde, war rechtswidrig.
-Damit ist das Gericht der Klage teilweise gefolgt!
-Dieser wichtige Teilerfolg lässt auch die damaligen massiven Äußerungen der grün-schwarzen Landesregierung wie des Bundesinnenministers, die die Flüchtlinge als kriminell brandmarken wollten, in einem anderen Licht erscheinen – denn offensichtlich war es die Polizei, die damals das Recht gebrochen hat!

 Reacting to the legal proceedings led by Yussif O. and his lawyer, Alexander Dobrindt (CSU) spoke of an "anti-deportation industry", working to prevent legal deportations.
 This was heavily criticized by the German Bar Association, and complaints against him were made by some lawyers.
 Dobrindt hardened his criticism, speaking of "deportation saboteurs".
 The Left, a German political party, accused Dobrindt of "poisoning" the "social peace", while Baden-Württemberg deputy Minister President Thomas Strobl (CDU) expressed his support for Dobrindt and called his criticism "comprehensible".
 As a consequence of the case, other CDU politicians, such as Saxony Minister President Michael Kretschmer demanded a reduction in development aid for countries that fail to cooperate with deportations.
 Armin Schuster (CDU) stated: "In our constitutional state, there are clear red lines, which are now deliberately exceeded almost daily by asylum seekers."
 He demanded quicker deportations for criminal asylum seekers.

 Winfried Kretschmann (Greens), Minister President of Baden-Württemberg, thanked the police, adding: "We do not tolerate any legal vacuum, and this attack on police officers must be punished".
 As a consequence of the events, Irene Mihalic of the Green Party criticized plans of the Federal government, especially the Interior Ministry, to establish "anchor centres" (Ankerzentren) for migrants, which are planned by the government to organize faster deportations.